Why is this medication prescribed?

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
-However, if it is less than 4 hours before you are scheduled to take your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?